 The Justice Index is NCAJ’s model for increasing access to justice in our society through the use of performance measurement.
 This new web-based resource gathers and presents data showing the extent to which each of our 50 state-based justice systems is adopting best practices for assuring access to all.
 Visit the Justice Index web site, www.justiceindex.org.
-On August 12, 2017, participants from the six law firms, four corporations and three law schools comprising the pro bono Justice Index Team that helped build the Justice Index will receive the American Bar Association’s Pro Bono Publico Award, recognizing their extraordinary pro bono service.
-Visit NCAJ’s Justice Index here (at www.justiceindex.org)!
+On August 12, 2017, the American Bar Association presented its national Pro Bono Publico Award to the six law firms, four corporations and three law schools comprising the pro bono Justice Index Team that helped build the Justice Index.
+See the ABA’s video about the Justice Index, here.
+Obtain an overview of the Justice Index, here.
 Read news coverage of the Justice Index here!
 Check out experts’ opinions about the Justice Index here!

 Public institutions function best when people understand how they operate, when the performance of these institutions can be evaluated, and when analogous institutions can be compared with one another.
 Transparency is particularly important for courts, which rely on the public’s faith for their existence.
 By setting benchmarks, identifying best policies and practices, and publishing data and findings, the Justice Index has been helping since March 2014 to empower judges, court administrators, legal aid reformers and other officials, journalists, academics and activists in their respective efforts to improve our justice system.